 Bio - Col (Ret.)
 Steve Marshall

-Colonel Marshall enlisted into the Texas Army National Guard as a traditional Guardsman in April of 1980 attending Basic Training at Fort Jackson S.C. and Fort Benjamin Harrison for advanced training.
+Colonel Marshall enlisted into the Texas Army National Guard as a traditional Guardsman in April of 1980.
 He spent two years as an enlisted soldier before graduating from Officer Candidate School as the class's Honor Graduate.
-Commissioned a second lieutenant of Infantry he started his career with the same Infantry Regiment his grandfather fought with in France during WWI, the 141st Infantry Regiment.
+Commissioned a second lieutenant of Infantry, he started his career with the same Infantry Regiment his grandfather fought with in France during WWI.
 He served as a rifle and scout platoon leader.

 Upon accepting a position on Active Duty, Col Marshall transferred to the Medical Service Corps where he completed a variety of operational command and staff positions in both medical units and support units.
 He served in positions of responsibility throughout the world to include Central and South America, Germany, the Czech Republic, Egypt, and Afghanistan.
 He has also served as the Assistant Professor of Military Science at Prairie View A&M University and as a visiting instructor to the Department of Defense Medical Readiness Training Institute.